 So what about water based?
 To start off, it is SO much better for your hair.
-The science involved in creating the right formula that can manage your wonderful head of hair is outstanding.
+The science involved in creating the right formula that can manage your beautiful head of hair is outstanding.

 Most styling products are water based these days.
 Which says a lot.
 The plus side to this is, it is clean, it does the job it says it will do and it smells so nice!
-That’s right, all brands have there unique scent which makes them annoying or pleasant.
+That’s right; all brands have there unique scent which makes them annoying or pleasant.
 So, as a rule of thumb, you better like the smell because you have to wear it.